kubeflow/website/content/en/docs/components/katib/getting-started.md

 In addition, `status` shows the Experiment's Trials with their current status.

 ## Next steps

+- Check [the Katib UI guide](/docs/components/katib/user-guides/katib-ui/) to get more information about your Katib Experiments.

 - Learn how to configure [Katib Experiment parameters](/docs/components/katib/user-guides/hp-tuning/configure-experiment).